ItzCobaltboy/llm-classifier/Ayush/improvements.md

 Here are some suggestions to improve the code.

 ## TF-IDF Neural Network Model
-1. Print training accuracy as well.
+1. Print the details of all the epochs instead of just the best one and print training accuracy and training loss as well along with validation accuracy and loss.
-2. Remove the lower configurations.
+2. Remove the configurations with less number of neurons.
-3. Dont use early stopping and increase number of epochs.
+3. Do not use early stopping and increase the number of epochs.